 With so many incredible neighborhoods to explore, you shouldn’t feel worried about running out of things to do.
 Still, it’s important to keep in mind that some areas of Mexico City have higher rates of crime, and it’s a good idea to avoid those areas.
 Tepito, Ciudad Neza, and Iztapalapa are best avoided altogether.

 Steer clear of Iztapalapa as it has a high rate of violent crime, especially against women.
 Tepito has an extremely busy and relatively shady street market where crime and robbery are common.
 Tourists are also warned against visiting Ciudad Neza – it’s an extremely poor neighborhood and crime is common, even though the area has changed significantly in recent years.

-Doctores is a region where many tourists venture to visit the famous Lucha Libre wrestling matches, and it’s generally pretty safe to explore during daylight hours.
+Doctores is a region where many tourists venture to visit the famous Lucha Libre wrestling matches in Mexico City, and it’s generally pretty safe to explore during daylight hours.
 At night the area becomes more dangerous and is a common place where tourists run into trouble.
 If you are planning to be in Doctores, consider hiring a trusted local guide, go during the day, and definitely be cautious.

 Mexico City Safety FAQs

 Consider this your handy list of tips to help you feel safe while exploring Mexico City!